getodk/docs/briefcase-vs-aggregate.rst

 Aggregate
 ------------

-- Aggregate provides ready-to-deploy server to provide blank forms to ODK Collect.
+- Aggregate provides a ready-to-deploy server to provide blank forms to ODK Collect.
 - It accepts finalized forms from ODK Collect and manages and visualizes the collected data.
 - Export data as CSV file, KML file, JSON file (e.g., as CSV files for spreadsheets, or as KML files for Google Earth).
 - It can be used to publish data to external systems.